Social Order Maintenance Act

 The notification letter described in the preceding paragraph shall specify the following information:

-1. The name, gender, date of birth, registered residency, residency or temporary residency of the person being notified.
+1. The name, gender, date of birth, registered residency, residency, or temporary residency of the notified person.

 2. The reason for the notification.

-4. If failing to appear without justifiable reasons, the decision of punishment may be made directly.
+4. If failing to appear without justifiable reasons, the punishment decision may be made directly.

 5. The name of the agency which made the notification.

-In cases that the name of the person being notified is unknown or other circumstances under which is considered necessary, their distinguishable characteristics shall be recorded, while the date of birth and permanent and current residency may be omitted if they are unknown.
+In cases where the name of the notified person is unknown or other circumstances are considered necessary, their distinguishable characteristics shall be recorded.
+At the same time, the date of birth and permanent and current residency may be omitted if they are unknown.

-Before interrogating a suspect about their name, date of birth, permanent or current residency, the investigator should tell them the reasons for the notification first and give them an opportunity to plead to the charge.
+Before examining a suspect about their name, date of birth, and permanent or current residency, the investigator should tell them the reasons for the notification first and allow them to plead to the charge.

-The suspect may authorize a legal representative to represent them during a trial or investigation.
-However, the court or police authority may demand the suspect to be present in person when it is considered necessary.
+The suspect may appoint an agent to be present during a trial or investigation .
+However, the court or police agency may demand the suspect to be present in person when it is considered necessary.

 Article 42